-As a product of the Canadian educational system, I have always been fairly confident in my knowledge of my native country’s geography and history, but I learned something recently that completely surprised me.
+As a product of the Canadian educational system, I thought I had learned the country’s geography pretty well.
+But I was surprised to learn, years after I finished school, about a geographical quirk that I’d never heard of.
 After watching the French/Canadian film The Widow of Saint-Pierre (La Veuve de Saint-Pierre), which I assumed was set somewhere in the maritime provinces of Canada in the 1800s, I discovered that its actual setting was the island of Saint-Pierre, part of a group of islands controlled by France off and on since 1763.

 Other than being nonplussed about my failure to realize that the Saint-Pierre of the film title referred to a real place, what really struck me was the fact that these islands, officially called Saint-Pierre & Miquelon, are still under French control, and their inhabitants are citizens of France.
 It shocked me to realize that as a Canadian I would need a passport to visit these islands, located less than an hour’s ferry ride from the Canadian province of Newfoundland, and that I would need to stock up on Euros before I got there.